Supporting the Learning of the Most Able

 However, we try to go one step further in order to celebrate, increase, formalise and monitor our support of the most able.

-- Students from KS4&5 are able to work on scenery for the school play
+- Students from KS4&5 are able to get involved in additional activities for example painting the scenery for the school play, ceramics club and artist led workshops.

 - Support sessions run at lunchtime to help the most able Business Studies students.